 Lastly, the 17 percent survival rate identified by the Appellant relates to planting acorns, rather than seedlings.
 The survival rate of acorns does not equate to the survival rate of seedlings, which have already demonstrated a higher level of viability.

-Based on the above, the Board finds substantial evidence in the record supports that an 80 percent survival rate is appropriate.
+Based on the above, the 80 percent survival rate is appropriate.